NicoCaAnd/test_osquery/README.md

 - one type parses *.db* files ;
 - and an other type uses binaries on the device (such as *dumpsys* or *logcat*) and parses the output to get the data needed.

+# Importing tables
+Let's say we created a table called androidTable.
+It means there are 2 files : androidTable.cpp and androidTable.table.
+First thing we need to do, is to put these files at the correct locations.
+The .cpp file needs to be put here : osquery/osquery/tables/system/linux/androidTable.
+The .table file needs to be put here : osquery/specs/linux.
+Now we must indicate to CMake it will have import these files.
+Modify osquery/osquery/tables/linux/CMakeLists.txt and add one line for androidTable.cpp in the correct function.
+Also change osquery/specs/system/CMakeLists.txt and add one line for androidTable.table in the correct function.
+Finally make this command when calling CMake :
+`cmake -DOSQUERY_TOOLCHAIN_SYSROOT=/usr/local/osquery-toolchain -DSTATICONLY=true ..`
 You will find more informations on this post: https://github.com/osquery/osquery/issues/7144

 # Contents of this repository